 Because it's made from glass, it is more delicate and requires a little extra care.
-If durability is a concern, and the kids are in charge of doing the dishes, then this may be one to shy away from.
+If durability is a concern, and the kids are in charge of doing the dishes, this may be one to shy away from.
 However, if you are interested in a timeless and classic design that offers excellent insulation with an ergonomic grasp, the Epare Mug Set will have you covered.

 If you don't like bright colors and are looking for a more muted design, you may want to consider other options.
 The LIFVER mugs are big, loud, and bright, which is not everyone's "cup of tea".
 They also have a heavier design, which some may love and some may not.
 If you're in the market for a great deal on a large, loud cup set that'll add a splash of color to your kitchen, this is on the top of our list.

-The W&P Porter has a pretty small capacity.
+The W&P Porter cup has a pretty small capacity.
 With the lid on, it holds even less liquid than its claimed 12 ounces since the silicone gasket is inset in the lid and seals on the inside of the mug.
 The other downside is that this mug is not entirely leakproof.
-It can't be tossed in a bag with tea in it — it's more like a portable mug for the second cup of coffee that you didn't quite finish.
+It can't be tossed in a bag with tea — it's more like a portable mug for the second cup of coffee you didn't quite finish.
 For those looking for a mug on the go, this ceramic option is one to take a gander at.

 The biggest downside is their small size and specific use.
 Many of us do not have infinite space in our kitchens for items that only get used occasionally.
 The other downside is their small size; this means that heat escapes quickly and that they are only useful for espresso shots.
 They are also relatively expensive compared to other products in this review.
 If you love espresso, these cups are for you.

-Morning coffee, afternoon tea, even an after-dinner bowl of ice cream — any of these delights are suitable for the Sweese Porcelain Stackable Cappuccino set.
+Morning coffee, afternoon tea, even an after-dinner bowl of ice cream — any of these delights are suitable for the Sweese Porcelain Stackable Cappuccino Set.
 This is the only set that comes with its own storage rack, which adds a fun vibe to any kitchen setup and makes it feel like you and your guests are at an Italian café rather than just your dining room.
-We used these mugs most often when we had friends over since the set comes with four cups and four saucers.
+We often used these mugs when we had friends over since the set comes with four cups and four saucers.
 We even used these mugs as mini ice cream bowls.

-The main downside to the Sweese set is their lack of insulation.
+The main downside to the Sweese Cappuccino cups set is their lack of insulation.
 Because they are so shallow, they tend to let off heat quickly, and their contents cool down quicker than a deeper mug.
 We also found their storage rack to be bulky.
-This set really only makes sense if you have plenty of counter space to proudly display the rack.
+This set only makes sense if you have plenty of counter space to proudly display the rack.

-The Tomotime Ceramic gets props for its uniqueness and flair.
+The Tomotime Ceramic mug gets props for its uniqueness and flair.
 If you are an avid tea drinker, this mug is a great way to jazz up your tea routine.
 Our favorite aspects are its ceramic tea infuser and fitted ceramic lid.
 This feature set is unique and gives it a solid, timeless feel.
 It is also well-insulated and doesn't get too hot when filled with boiling water.
 The handle is positioned such that it keeps your hand away from the sides of the mug anyway, so accidentally touching scalding ceramic is not a concern with this mug.